jbrussell/mat-LRTdisp/README.md

 ![](./preview.png)

 **A note about the LRT inversion:**
 We include several different methods for solving the Radon Transform inverse problem.
 In general, the sparser the method (so-called "high resolution LRT" methods), the more sensitive it is to noise in the data.
-We have found that the most stable results come from the Weighted Conjugate Guided Gradient (CGG) of Ji (2006) (i.e., CGG_weight in our notation), but you are urged to try others:
+We have found that the most stable results come from the Weighted Conjugate Guided Gradient (CGG) of Ji (2006) (i.e., CGG_weight in our notation), but you are encouraged to try others:

 * **L2**: L2-norm ; *Schultz (2012)*
 * **L1**: L1-norm ; *Schultz (2012)*